Elan Language Reference

 main

-A program file must have a main method, sometimes called its main routine, if it is intended to be run as a program.
+A program must have a main method, sometimes called its main routine, if it is intended to be run as a program.
 You may, however, develop and test code that does not have a main method, either as a coding exercise or for subsequent use within another program.

 The main method defines the start point of a program when it is run (executed).